Samuel-VandePut/LASoT-Experiment/README.md

 With the help off the LASoT plugin and the [usage indications](https://github.com/SamuelVandePut/LASoT) try to improve the tests suite based on the informations incorporated into the code about the survived mutations.

 > Tips : When you update the tests suites.
 Run them before starting the procedure.

+When you have finished, thanks to fill in the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfq9ZMw2bA00CK0hqz_ESFfbqTh4icy1YlXbLNdMPem2ewW5A/viewform?usp=sf_link)

 ## Who is behind this project?